 So if you cannot mine BitCoin directly and make a profit how are you supposed to make money from your hardware? the answer is simple – alternative coins.

-alternative coins are exactly that, alterative options to BitCoin and while there is currently hundreds of different coins out there (a lot of which are scams), you can still make money of your pc hardware by carefully choosing which coin or mining pool to mine on any given day.
+alternative coins are exactly that, alterative options to BitCoin and while there are currently hundreds of different coins out there (a lot of which are scams), you can still make money of your pc hardware by carefully choosing which coin or a mining pool to mine on any given day.

 Profitability of each coin changes on a daily basis so its important to stay up to date using sites like CoinWarz

 To get started mining you will need a few things.

 - An Nvidia or AMD Graphics Card – AMD is Best

 - The Appropriate mining software for your graphics card.

 What Do I Do With My Mined Crypto-Currency?

 At current the only major consumer adoption has been to BitCoin, that does not mean that other coins will not be adopted by retailers in the future but for now if you believe in the currency you are mining you will need to hold your coins until they gain in value otherwise you can trade them for BitCoin on trading exchanges like Cryptsy.